ggvhcs/node-react-js/create-rjs-app/readme.txt

 6 ---  ---
 $ ls -l /app
-$ npx create-react-app noderjsd // command for create the app with name noderjsd.
+$ npx create-react-app create-rjs-app // command for create the app with name create-rjs-app.
-$ cd noderjsd
+$ cd create-rjs-app
 $ yarn start // run the app reactjs.
 ---
 ---

 8 --- open the app with web browser ---
+9 --- !for test. ---
+npm install react-scripts@latest